 Often a kinesiologist may need to touch or feel different body parts or ask questions of a personal nature to fully understand your condition or injury.

-When this occurs as part of assessment or treatment, the kinesiologist will:
+When this occurs as part of assessment or treatment, the kinesiologist should:

 - tell you what he or she is going to do before proceeding and ask permission.